yaroslaff/evalidate/README.md

 evalidate() throws ValueError if it doesn't like source code (if code has unsafe operations).

-Even if evalidate is successful, this doesn't guarantees that code will run well, For example, code still can have NameError (if tries to access undefined variable) or ZeroDivisiosnError.
+Even if evalidate is successful, this doesn't guarantees that code will run well, For example, code still can have NameError (if tries to access undefined variable) or ZeroDivisionError.

 Examples
 ---